Workforce Alabama investigates unemployment claims to ensure the accuracy of benefit payments and that workers are accurately reported.

 If you have received cash or a 1099, fraud could have affected your unemployment benefits.
 If you are a business owner who suspects your competitor is constantly underbidding you due to paying cash to their employees, let us help you put them on a level playing field.

-Email us or download and complete the Fraud Tip Form and mail it to the address on the form or attach the form in an email and send it to TipHotline@labor.alabama.gov or call us at 1-855-234-2856.
+Download and complete the Fraud Tip Form.
+After completion, mail it to the address on the form or attach it in an email to tiphotline@workforce.alabama.gov.

 Has someone fraudulently filed a claim using your name and Social Security Number?